calaldees/blog/musings/youDontHavePermissionToTakeMyFocus.md

 I despise smartphone.
 The tech is space age amazing ..
 I hate them because of the way assholes have built the software.

-Bloo-bo-bing
+My phone bleeps: _Bloo-bo-bing_
-(humm ..
-I asked a friend about meeting for coffee this weekend, could be them) You have 7 apps that can be uninstalled
+(I ponder ...
+I asked a friend about meeting for coffee this weekend, could be them .. let's have a look)
+> You have 7 apps that can be uninstalled
 HOW THE FUCK IS THAT RELEVANT!!
-WHY DID YOU INTERRUPT ME!
+WHY DID YOU INTERRUPT MY DAY!

-Suggesion: You can tell me this next time I visit add/remove/update programs ... you know I do this around on a monthly basis
+Suggestion to Phone OS Designers: You can tell me about my app updates next time I visit add/remove/update programs ... you know from my usage statistics I do this around on a monthly basis.
+I'm not a user that has no knowledge of this ecosystem, my past use shows this.

-Bloo-bo-bing
+My phone bleeps: _Bloo-bo-bing_
-(deep in focus on my assignment, still hoping to hear back about coffee) Here are some pictures you took a one year ago today HOW THE FUCK IS THAT RELEVANT!!
-WHY DID YOU INTERRUPT ME!
+(deep in focus on my assignment, still hoping to hear back about coffee)
+> Here are some pictures you took a one year ago today HOW THE FUCK IS THAT RELEVANT!!
+WHY DID YOU INTERRUPT MY DAY!

 I could spend my time curating the notifications each app provides.
-The problem is the default is "on".
+The problem is the default for all apps is "on".
 I need to spend considerable time receiving notifications and turning them off.
 They should be off by default and enabled if I want that level of engagement.

 Stop taking my focus.
 My time does not belong to you.
 Your software and business addenda are not my concern.